Barcelona Open: Rafael Nadal clinches eighth title in nine years

 But the second seed eventually triumphed in an hour and 33 minutes.

-Nadal would have been fearful of a second consecutive final defeat on clay early on, having lost to Novak Djokovic in Monte Carlo.
+Nadal would have been fearful of a second consecutive final defeat on clay early on,

 However, the world number five soon found his rhythm, recovering to lead 4-3 before closing out the set with his first set point on the Almagro serve.